IdominionI/Virtual-Worlds/README.md

 3 : Go to the installation directory of the OpenFramworks and one should see the directories apps and libs as given by this repository.

-4 : Copy all the files witin the downloaded copy of this repository into this directory.
-Beware the overwriting of some the original OpenFrameworks files and adding
+4 : Copy all the files witin the downloaded copy of this repository into the created OpenFrameworks project directory.
-    new files will occur, but should not cause any problems with OpenFrameworks examples etc as the modified files are of additive code that does not alter the functionality of existing code.
+    Beware the overwriting of some the original OpenFrameworks files and adding new files will occur, but should not cause any problems with OpenFrameworks examples etc as the modified files are of additive code that does not alter the functionality of existing code.

 5 : Open visual studio and ope the project sln file that is within the apps/myApps/Virtual_Worlds directory.